isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-can-bearded-dragons-eat-onions.markdown

 [pet bearded dragon](https://pestpolicy.com/pet-lizards-that-look-like-dragons/)
 to even shed tears (though they dont cry like human beings do).
 - Though scientific research has been done, it has not been able to establish the exact chemical that cause tears and itching sensation on bearded dragon.
-The onion leaves produces slippery fluid between leaf layers, which makes it unpleasant meal for your bearded dragon.
-The green leafy onions have hollow inner sections that incubate gas, which causes vomiting to your bearded dragon when eaten.
+The onion leaves produces slippery fluid between leaf layers, which makes it unpleasant meal for your bearded dragon.Â  The green leafy onions have hollow inner sections that incubate gas, which causes vomiting to your bearded dragon when eaten.
 ### 2. High Acidity level
 Onions have high level of acid content, which cause hurt burn and throat discomfort to your bearded dragon when eaten.
 The Folate (Folic Acid) & ascorbic acid portions found in onions form a high pH environment in chyme within the stomach thus inhibiting normal working of digestive enzymes (high acid levels inactivates the digestive enzymes).
 - Raw onions when eaten causes burning sensation (due to acid content) on the tongue and inner lining of Bearded dragons mouth.
 This feeling makes the pet get agitated or angry leading to loss of appetite[and they can't mate](https://pestpolicy.com/how-do-lizards-mate/).